What is CRM? A Detailed Guide to Customer Relationship Management

 1. Sales Force Automation (SFA)

-SFA helps you analyze the entire sales cycle and efficiently manage your sales pipelines.
-Here’s what you can do with this component:
+Using the best sales force automation software, you can analyze the entire sales cycle and efficiently manage your sales pipelines.
+Here's what you can do with this component:

 - Performance analysis ensures you're spending your time and effort on deals most likely to close.